Clarice Lispector: Early life, emigration and Recife

 In 1935, Pedro Lispector decided to move with his daughters to the then-capital, Rio de Janeiro, where he hoped to find more economic opportunity and also to find Jewish husbands for his daughters.
 The family lived in the neighborhood of São Cristóvão, north of downtown Rio, before moving to Tijuca.
 In 1937, she entered the Law School of the University of Brazil, then one of the most prestigious institutions of higher learning in the country.
 Her first known story, "Triunfo", was published in the magazine Pan on May 25, 1940.
-Soon afterwards, on August 26, 1940, as a result of a botched gallbladder operation, her beloved father died, aged 55.
+Soon afterwards, on August 26, 1940, as a result of a botched gallbladder operation, her father died, aged 55.

 While still in law school, Clarice began working as a journalist, first at the official government press service the Agência Nacional and then at the important newspaper A Noite.
 Lispector would come into contact with the younger generation of Brazilian writers, including Lúcio Cardoso, with whom she fell in love.
 Cardoso was gay, however, and she soon began seeing a law school colleague named Maury Gurgel Valente, who had entered the Brazilian Foreign Service, known as Itamaraty.
 In order to marry a diplomat, she had to be naturalized, which she did as soon as she came of age.
 On January 12, 1943, she was granted Brazilian citizenship.
 Eleven days later she married Gurgel.